-In 1363 the Battle of Lake Poyang was fought here, which to this date is the largest naval battle in world history.
+In 1363, the Battle of Lake Poyang was fought here which, to this date, is the largest naval battle in world history.
 The massive loss of life during the fierce conflict is often credited as a source for the paranormal activity that plagues the lake.
 Hundreds of ships and thousands of lives have been lost in the centuries since, vanishing without a trace.

-Notable disappearances include the April 1945 vanishing of a 2000 ton Japanese cargo vessel called the Kobe Maru in calm and clear weather.
+Notable disappearances include the April 1945 vanishing of a 2000-ton Japanese cargo vessel called the Kobe Maru in calm and clear weather.
 The freighter was laden with plundered artifacts and valuables and went down with two-hundred soldiers and crew.
 As it went down in less than twenty-five feet of water, the Japanese immediately mounted a recovery effort.
 The entire dive team was lost to the effort, save one survivor, driven mad by the experience.
-On August 3, 1985 thirteen ships went down on the lake in a single day, vanishing without a trace; unusual by any maritime standards.
+On August 3, 1985, thirteen ships went down on the lake in a single day, vanishing without a trace, unusual by any maritime standards.

 The most troubling aspect of these disappearances, however, is the lack of surviving evidence.
 As I mentioned earlier, the lake fluctuates radically in size and is relatively shallow.
 In some years, notably in 2016, the lake dries up almost completely.
-Now, I’m not claiming that wreckage is never found, however a surprisingly small amount of it is turns up, considering the volume of ships gone missing over the years.
-Regular searches with GPR and metal detectors during these dry periods produce a shockingly small number of wrecks.
+Now, I’m not claiming that wreckage is never found, however a surprisingly small amount of it is turns up considering the volume of ships gone missing over the years.
+Regular searches with GPS and metal detectors during these dry periods produce a shockingly small number of wrecks.